maihd/raylib-beef/README.md

 ## What is done
 - Bindings for:
     - raylib.h
-    - raymath.h (with swizzle support)
+    - raymath.h (types with swizzle support)
     - rlgl.h (partly)
 	- Easings.h